Youtube Facebook Twitter Instagram

 A roster of duty teachers to ensure restricted areas are maintained and safety guidelines are observed.
 A duty roster should include:

-A minimum of two school staff members will be required for marshaling duties for all events.
-The area adjacent to the pool concourse (at the deep end) is reserved for marshaling.
+A minimum of two school staff members will be required for marshalling duties for all events.
+The area adjacent to the pool concourse (at the deep end) is reserved for marshalling.

 Under NO circumstances is ‘free swimming’, ‘free pool play’ or recreational swimming permitted.
 The facility is hired for the specific purpose of conducting competitive swimming events where the maximum number of students in the pool at any one time is 8.
 Free swimming, free playtime or recreational swimming is unstructured and difficult to supervise in a hazardous environment and is deemed detrimental to safe risk management strategies.

 Full cooperation with this policy is anticipated.
 A failure to cooperate may result in the school being asked to cease all activity or result in restrictions being placed on the day’s events